Monday, November 14, 2016

 Life on two wheels is exhilarating.

 McDonald’s serves me breakfast in Lindsay on Highway 65.
 My order arrives quickly and the coffee smells good.
-This seems to be a gathering place for many men who are laughing and telling stories.
-The three over there are older guys, and all have on baseball caps.
+This seems to be a gathering place for many men laughing and telling stories.
+The three over there are older guys, and all have baseball caps.

-There is another older gentleman sitting next to me who asks quietly, “Is that your motorcycle?”
+Another older gentleman is sitting next to me who asks quietly, “Is that your motorcycle?”
 I nod.
 He speaks quietly and says that he owns a motorcycle too but doesn’t ride much anymore.
 “I mostly take it to motorcycle shows these days,” and adds proudly, “I’ve won several first and second-place finishes.”
 He looks surprised to hear that I’m heading off for New Mexico.
 “How many miles?
 Wow.
 Ride safe,” he adds as he hears the miles and that I’m traveling alone.

 Breakfast is good ~ sausage patties on biscuits, hash browns, orange juice, and coffee.
 The three older gentlemen are leaving, and they are walking around my bike.
 They are seriously looking it over, shaking their heads with big smiles.
 One slaps the other on his back.
-I can’t hear what they are saying but it obvious that they like it.
+I can’t hear what they are saying but it is obvious that they like it.
 One looks over my American flag and again shakes his head.
-They all are walking slowly and each gets into separate pickup trucks with farm equipment and bales of hay in the back.
-Must be some tough ranchers.
+They all walk slowly and each gets into separate pickup trucks with farm equipment and bales of hay in the back.
+There must be some tough ranchers.

 I suspect that they all rode horses in their younger days.
 My iron horse sparked some vivid memories.